 A reboot of the acclaimed Battlestar Galactica space saga is among the announced offerings of NBC Universal’s upcoming streaming service, which has been named Peacock.

-Sam Esmail, the creator of USA Network’s Mr. Robot and an executive producer on HBO’s Homecoming, is behind the reboot, it was announced on Tuesday morning.
+Sam Esmail, the creator of USA Network’s Mr. Robot and an executive producer on Amazon Prime Video’s Homecoming, is behind the reboot, it was announced on Tuesday morning.
 No other details were made available, though (UPDATE, IN BOLD!)
 Esmail later made clear this will not be a “remake” of the Ronald D. Moore series that launched in the year 2004:

 Other, previously announced drama series on tap for Peacock include Dr. Death, based on the true-crime podcast and starring Jamie Dornan, Alec Baldwin and Christian Slater; Brave New World, based on the dystopian novel by Aldous Huxley and starring Alden Ehrenreich (Solo: A Star Wars Story) and Demi Moore; the Queer as Folk reboot that had been developed for Bravo; Angelyne, a limited series from Shameless‘ Emmy Rossum; and One of Us Is Lying, based on the New York Times best-selling young adult mystery-thriller.